 Scrub and Wash Again

-If you’re looking for a quick and easy way to clean your stainless-steel pans, look no further!
+If you’re looking for a quick and easy way to How To Clean Stainless Steel Pots And Pans, look no further!
 Scrubbing and washing twice is the key.
 First, use a soft sponge with some soap and warm water on it to scrub off all the food residue from the pan.

 Then rinse it off with cool water after scrubbing until it looks sparkly.
 Afterwards, run hot water into the pan and let it sit for a few minutes before giving the entire thing a final wash with dish detergent or baking soda.
 Doing this process will ensure that your stainless-steel pans are left spotless and looking good as new!